 10 Days in Italy is a good amount of time to see a few cities, do some good shopping, and eat all the food.
 One of the main reasons I wanted to explore Italy this past summer was so that I could go on a bit of a food pilgrimage.

 I’ve been to Italy twice before, once to Rome and once to Milan, but I was much younger and far less interested in the quality and source of my food.
-This time around, I wanted to savor the sauces, enjoy platters of local cheeses and artisenal cured meats.
+This time around, I wanted to savor the sauces, enjoy platters of local cheeses and artisanal cured meats.
 I wanted to have real balsamic vinegar and then find a few things to keep me occupied and distracted between meals.

 10 Days in Italy: Venice, Bologna, Florence, and Pisa